top of page

 Zaanse Schans is a heaven on Earth !!

-It's a typical Dutch countryside with preserved windmills and houses and gives a real feel of how the Netherlands was used to be in the 17th and 18th Centuries.
+It's a typical Dutch countryside with preserved windmills and houses and gives a real feel of how the Netherlands used to be in the 17th and 18th Centuries.

 Things to do in Zaanse Schans, Amsterdam